 The award-winning Solar Decathlon began with a public event on the National Mall in Washington, D.C., in 2002.
-Since 2005, the Solar Decathlon has been held biennially in the United States for a total of eight competitions (through 2017), growing technology and workforce benefits with each event.
-The Solar Decathlon has also expanded internationally, including five international regions that have hosted their own events and have several more upcoming.
+DOE has since hosted a total of nine Solar Decathlon Build Challenge competitions in the United States, growing technology and workforce benefits with each event.
+The Solar Decathlon has also expanded internationally, including six international regions that have hosted their own events and have several more upcoming.

-The Race to Zero competition began in 2014 and was held annually through 2018.
-The growth of this competition's impact has been impressive, including an expansion to commercial buildings and more diverse residential building types, a rapid increase in the number of competing teams and participating students, and substantial integration of the program into collegiate institution curricula across the country.
+The Solar Decathlon Design Challenge competition began in 2014 and has been held annually ever since.
+The competition's impact has grown continuously, including an expansion to allow commercial buildings and more diverse residential building types, a significant increase in the number of competing teams and participating students, and substantial integration of the program into collegiate institution curricula across the country.